ggris/rubx/README.md

 # Rubx

-OpenGL3 Rubik's cube game development project
+OpenGL4 Rubik's cube game development project

 ### Installation

 The project is built using cmake.
-The shader folder is copied into the bin/ folder when running cmake.
+The *data* folder is copied into the bin/ folder when running cmake.
-The shader folder MUST be next to the executable.
-Otherwise, the shaders can't be loaded.
+The *data* folder MUST be next to the executable.
+Otherwise, the shaders and textures can't be loaded.

 ##### Dependencies